 What is the buddy network and how can I participate?

 The buddy network is a service provided by ESN Innsbruck to bring together a local student with one or two exchange students.
 Our buddy networks helps exchange students to have a first contact with a local student (a volunteer) who can help them with everyday problems or who they can just drink a cup of coffee with.
-Participating is easy: just fill out the respective form (English-speaking for the incomings, German-speaking for the local buddies) and wait for the matchings to begin.
+Participating is easy: just register for Papaya, our buddy system.
+If you haven’t got a Facebook account, fill out the respective form (English-speaking for the incomings, German-speaking for the local buddies) and wait for the matchings to begin.

 After having registered you’ll receive a confirmation e-mail containing a link with which you can change or delete your data.
 If you don’t get such a mail, please check your spam filter, the confirmation mails often get stuck in them.